Proper hand washing is the best defense against germs and sickness.

 - Prevent the spread of illness in your office or facility

-How to effectively wash your hands in 5 steps
+How to effectively wash and sanitize hands in 6 steps

-2. Apply one pump of antibacterial soap.
-Don’t want to use so much soap that you can’t achieve a good lather.
+- Apply soap if available.
+You don’t want to use so much soap that you can’t achieve a good lather.
 You want to be able to create friction to remove the germs and gunk from your skin.

-3. Rub the soap all over your hands.
+- Rub the soap all over your hands.
 Get in between your fingers, under your fingernails, and the top of your hands.
 Do this for at least 30 seconds.
-Sing the alphabet to track time.
+Sing the alphabet song to track time.

 HAND WASHING DON’TS

-What are some major hand washing no no’s?
-Here are several hand washing mistakes and don’ts:
+What are some major hand washing no-no’s?
+Here are several hand washing don’ts:

-- You shouldn’t wash your hands for less than 30 seconds
+- Don’t wash hands for less than 30 seconds each time

 WHEN TO WASH YOUR HANDS